akhudek/Soundflower/ReadMe.md

 	(Development or Deployment -- or the shorthand for them: dev or dep).
 	It will also prompt you for your password so that it can set permissions correctly and load the kext automatically when the build is complete.
-3.If you wish, build an installer for Soundflower:
+3. If you wish, build an installer for Soundflower:
 	./installer.rb

 ## PROJECT CONFIGURATION

 Soundflower.xcodeproj is an Xcode 3.1 compatible project.
 You can download Xcode 3.1 as a part of Apple's developer tools from http://developer.apple.com/ .

 There are two Build Configurations in the project: the Development build configuration builds Soundflower for the architecture of the machine you are using suitable for debugging.
 The Deployment configuration builds a Universal Binary version suitable for distribution.
 Both configurations link against the Mac OS 10.4 SDK.

 ## PERMISSIONS